rocky-linux/documentation/docs/books/admin_guide/06-users.md

 It is possible to change the name of a group, its `GID` or both simultaneously.

 After modification, the files belonging to the group have an unknown `GID`.
-They must be reassigned the new `GID`.
+They must be reassigned to the new `GID`.

 ```bash
 sudo find / -gid 1002 -exec chgrp 1016 {} \;